as8878/ReliefLink/README.md

 ## Technology Stack

-We have chosen the following technologies for the development of this project, carefully balancing ease of use, performance, and maintainability:
+I have chosen the following technologies for the development of this project, carefully balancing ease of use, performance, and maintainability:

 ### Front-End